Bible Study Contents and Links

-Aquinas had a massive impact on Christianity: Augustine had been exposed as intellectually pedestrian, which threatened the continued existence of the Catholic Church.
+Aquinas had a massive impact on Christianity, in part because Augustine had been exposed as intellectually pedestrian, which threatened the continued existence of the Catholic Church.
 So Aquinas formally blended Greek philosophy with Catholic doctrine, which made Greek philosophy-based Reason (theology) become “Christian”, and Reason quickly displaced Scripture as the foundation of Catholicism...as well as all of Western civilization.

-Luther showed how bad it is to base actions on what you think rather than on what the Bible says, as he spread Reason from Catholicism to Protestantism and Western society.
+Luther, basing his actions on what he thought rather than on what the Bible says, spread Reason from Catholicism to Protestantism and Western society.

 How Puritans used Greek Reason to “modernize” government (democracy) and doctrine (theology).
-Notables in this chapter include Henry VIII, John Calvin, and Oliver Cromwell.
+Notables in this chapter include Henry VIII; John Calvin; King James and his son, King Charles; and Oliver Cromwell.

 How philosophers like Rousseau, Voltaire, Diderot, and Locke affected Freemasons, education, Christianity, and the American legal system.